 To do this from within Outlook, just click on File and then Options.
 Along the left navigation menu, click on the Add-Ins link.'

+Microsoft Outlook is one of the main products of the Office 365 suite, companies worldwide use Microsoft Outlook for their communications.
 Working in groups have a lot of advantages and benefits.You will be able to collaborate and communicate in a better and efficient manner that way.
 Maintaining group members in outlook is important in order to assure consistent performance for every project.
 There will be a lot of projects happening in your organization along with time.
 The members of the group will also keep changing.
 Thus, it is important to add or remove members from groups as per changing needs.